 You can add Share buttons to most pages.
 Visitors use these buttons to share content to their social profiles.

-- Blog and Products Pages - Advanced Share buttons
+- Blog and Store Pages - Advanced Share buttons

 - Album and Events Pages - Classic Share links